 How Does Arbitration Undermine Workers’ Rights?

-Lyft describes arbitration as a more inexpensive and efficient solution for disputing parties.
+Uber and Lyft describe arbitration as a more inexpensive and efficient solution for disputing parties.
 But the truth is that arbitration amounts to privatization of the justice system.

 On the surface, private arbitration does not appear to significantly differ from a public court proceeding.
 Both parties present their legal arguments to a private arbitrator, who serves as judge and jury.
 However, the corporation establishes the rules of the proceeding and hires the arbitrator.